How Matters, Too

 You don't want to cook them twice.
 Canning is a surprisingly good way to keep the nutrition and freshness in your veggies, but they do get cooked in the process.
 So after you take them out, you only need to heat them long enough to warm up again.
 Longer than that can damage flavor, texture, and nutrients.

-It's a great source of protein, omega-3 fatty acids, vitamin B12, niacin, zinc, and iron.
+It's a great source of protein, vitamin B12, niacin, zinc, and iron as well as some omega-3 fatty acids.
 The problem is that it can also be loaded with saturated fat, which should only make up a small part of your diet.
 Choose lean cuts, and trim all the fat you can see off your meat before you cook it.

 Along with the caffeine boost you get, its antioxidants help protect your cells.
 It can be a low-calorie choice instead of sugar-sweetened soft drinks -- but only if you avoid the syrup, sugar, and cream added to some coffees.
 Stick with the basic brew, and pass on the "double-caramel-frappe-mocha-latte-chino" served in a bucket-sized cup.